britecharts/britecharts/README.md

 ## Installation

 Britecharts components are distributed in **UMD modules**, each one exposing a D3.js component written with the [Reusable API pattern][mike-chart].
-To use any of the Britecharts modules, you will need to require the chart in your JS file using AMD/CommonJS modules or adding a script tag with the `src` pointing to the file.
+To use any of the Britecharts modules, you will need to require the chart in your JS file using CommonJS modules, ES modules, or adding a script tag with the `src` pointing to the file.
 You would also need to load the [d3-selection][d3-selection] submodule to select the chart container.

 ```bash
    npm install --save britecharts d3-selection